rohit1406/machine-learning-fundamentals/README.md

 ### Internal Project Dependencies

-### External Project Dependencies (pip install ***)
+### External Project Dependencies (**pip install -r requirements.txt**)
-1. Jupyter Notebook: Jupyter Notebooks are a powerful tool for creating and sharing computational documents that contain live code, equations, visualizations, and narrative text.
+1. Jupyter Notebook: Jupyter Notebooks are essentially interactive computing environments that allow for code execution, visualization, and sharing of insights within a single document, making them ideal for data exploration, analysis, and prototyping.
+Their ease of use and ability to combine code, visualizations, and documentation make them a cornerstone tool for many data science workflows.
-2. Scikit-learn: a popular choice for machine learning tasks
+2. Scikit-learn (sklearn): This is a popular choice for machine learning tasks.
+Scikit-learn is an open source machine learning library that supports supervised and unsupervised learning.
+It also provides various tools for model fitting, data preprocessing, model selection and evaluation, and many other utilities.
+3. matplotlib: a graph plotting library
+4. numpy: for handling numeric data in python

 ## 🗃️ Topics